 Your resume is typically the first reflection of you an employer sees, so it should be well written and error free.
 The Career Center can help you build a strong resume.
 See Write a Resume to find out how.

 2. Explore the Job Market

 The Visible Job Market includes employers that are actively recruiting employees.
 They may use a variety of sources to advertise positions, which may include:

 - Internships/Co-op/Summer Job Websites

 The "Hidden Market"

 The Hidden Job Market includes all employers with the potential to hire you.
 They may not currently have positions advertised where you can see them, but are still prospective employers you should pursue.
-Your CES Advisor is a great resource to help you.
-CES also has many additional tools to help you explore the Hidden Market.
+Your Career Center Advisor is a great resource to help you.
+The Career Center also has many additional tools to help you explore the Hidden Market.

 3. Network, Network, Network!

 Talk to your faculty, family, friends, and neighbors and tell them what you are seeking.
 People can only help you if they know what you want.
 You may even want to pass around your resume to some of these people so they can give it to their friends and colleagues.